floshin/dhamma/desire.md

 * (Unwholesame) Craving (tanhā)

 Ajan Chah defines tanhā (craving) as
-> desires conditioned by ignorance of the way things are.
+> desires conditioned by ignorance (of the way things are).